Titan Tool & Die locks out veteran Windsor workforce in escalating labour dispute

 News provided byUnifor

 WINDSOR, ON, Aug.
-13, 2025 /CNW/ - The ongoing dispute at Titan Tool & Die continues to escalate after the company locked out approximately 60 Unifor Local 195 members on Monday August 11, 2025, following the company's demands for sweeping concessions and emptying of the plant's tools, equipment and work.
+14, 2025 /CNW/ - The ongoing dispute at Titan Tool & Die continues to escalate after the company locked out approximately 25 Unifor Local 195 members on Monday August 11, 2025, following the company's demands for sweeping concessions and emptying the plant of tools, equipment and work.
+Locked out workers have between 30 and 40 years of service and an average age of 59 years.

-"Throughout these negotiations, Titan Tool & Die's management has shown nothing but contempt for the people who built this company," said Unifor National President Lana Payne.
-"They've hollowed out the plant, demanded steep concessions, and then slammed the door in our members' faces after decades of loyalty and dedication.
+"Throughout these negotiations, Titan Tool & Die's management has shown nothing but contempt for the people who helped build this company," said Unifor National President Lana Payne.
+"They've emptied the plant, demanded steep concessions, and then slammed the door in our members' faces after decades of loyalty and dedication.
 This is as heartless as it gets.
 Our union will not tolerate such cold-blooded behaviour."

+On the same day, the company tabled a 15-page package of deep monetary concessions including a wage freeze, elimination of workers' Cost of Living Allowance (COLA), reduction of pension contributions, and slashing of health benefits for workers and their families, among many others.

-The union continued to pursue negotiations with the company while workers, many with between 30 and 40 years of service and an average age of 59, reported for work only to be sent home after four hours each day due to lack of available work.
-On August 8, the company then sent the union a letter threatening to lock out the workforce unless the union accepted all of the company's concessions.
+Following the expiry of the collective agreement on July 31, 2025, the union continued to pursue negotiations with the company while workers reported for work only to be sent home after four hours each day due to lack of available work.
+On August 8, the company sent Unifor a letter threatening to lock out the workforce unless the union accepted monetary concessions.
 Three days later, the company locked its doors on workers.

 Founded in Windsor in 1956, Titan Tool & Die has been a cornerstone of the local manufacturing sector, supplying precision parts for the auto industry.
 The union alleges that the company's recent actions signal an intention to move production to its U.S. facility, abandoning the community that helped it succeed.